 Nicholas Schroeder

-Title: Executive Director of Student Life and Athletics
+Title: Executive Director of Student Life

 Phone: 828-327-7000 ext.
 4041

-Schroeder currently lives in Hickory, N.C. with his wife Emily Forbes Schroeder and three children — daughters Finnley and Lennon and son Brenner.
-His wife Emily was a former softball student-athlete at UNC Charlotte as well as a Saint Stephens High School alumnus and a 2012 graduate of the Catawba Valley Community College Nursing Program.
+He resides in Hickory, N.C. with his wife, Emily Forbes Schroeder, and their three children—Finnley, Lennon, and Brenner.
+Emily, a former softball student-athlete at UNC Charlotte, Saint Stephens High School alumna and a 2012 graduate of CVCC’s Nursing Program.